ignism/craftcms-docker-boilerplate/README.md

 `$ npm run serve`

-3 Wait for it to finish, then setup craft:
+3 Wait for it to finish, then compose and setup craft:

 `$ npm run setup`